primus/mirage/README.md

 The `--save` tells `npm` to automatically add the installed version to your package.json.

-This module assumes that you're also using the `primus-emit` module plugin for emitting events.
-If you don't have it added a plugin please see the [relevant installation instructions](https://github.com/primus/emit) on how to do so.
-(If you are using primus-emitter, it will also work with this plugin.)
+This module assumes that you're using either the `primus-emit` module or the `primus-emitter` module, for emitting events.
+If you don't have it added a plugin please see the relevant installation instructions for [primus-emit](https://github.com/primus/emit) or [primus-emitter](https://github.com/cayasso/primus-emitter) on how to do so.

 ## Table of Contents